14 Best Vacation Spots for Couples in the US

 12. Charleston, South Carolina

 Charleston is delightful, with its cobblestone streets, historic mansions, majestic oaks, and the scent of magnolia that fills the air in the warmer months.
 The oldest city in South Carolina has many unique offerings for couples.
-Partake in a goat yoga class at Jeremiah Farm & Goat Dairy followed by a picnic under the majestic 500-year-old Angel Oak Tree on John's Island, a short distance from downtown Charleston.
 Walk along the Battery to enjoy views of Rainbow Row, a series of pastel-colored houses.
+Shop for local handcrafts and jewelry at the Old City Market, a landmark in the historic district.

 Explore the surrounding islands by boat and stop by the deserted beaches around Edisto, nicknamed Shell Island, to search for shells with your loved one.
 Enjoy down-home Southern cuisine on Bowen's Island near Folly Beach.